 Test and Deploy

 Once your keyboard has been installed and configured with any options you may have set, it is time to test.
 Panatrack recommends selecting one or two users to try out the new layout and provide feedback.
 Once the initial kinks are worked out and users are comfortable the remaining devices can be installed and configured.
-As the new keyboard rolls out, check in with your other users and make sure that they are liking the solution and not having any issues with it.
+As the new keyboard rolls out, check in with your other users and make sure that they like the solution and are not having any issues with it.
 With newer technology and incremental changes in the workplace, especially for employees in a warehouse or stockroom, it can be hard to ask for assistance on something considered ‘simple’.
 Organizations may find that offering two different keyboard options works even better depending on the use cases of business groups.